- Maggie Laidlaw

 Overall the thesis locates the analysis of this material in the broader debates about the ways in which time figures in people’s community involvement, and how time is ‘found’, ‘made’ and ‘negotiated’.
 The time ‘spent’ by a person involved in community activities is the outcome of extensive and on-going negotiations between that person and the collectivities of which she is a part, and following Elias, the argument is developed that these negotiations have to strike a workable balance between the ‘I’ and the ‘We’ elements of her life.

-(The ladies from 'Tangled Boots' dance group rehearse their seasonal pantomime for the local community)
+(The ladies from 'Dancing Feet' dance group rehearse their seasonal pantomime for the local community)

 Professor Graham Crow